ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

 5. Scalability
     1. The application should handle an increasing number of users and reviews without performance degradation.
 6. Maintainability
-    1. Code should follow best practices and be well-documented.
+    1. The code should follow best practices and be well-documented.
     2. Regular code reviews and refactoring should be part of the development process.
 7. Compatibility
     1. The application should work seamlessly across different browsers and devices